 Have you noticed the hype to discover your family genealogy?
-Ancestry DNA, MyHeritage and 23andME all exist to help people discover their heritage.
-It is vogue to know one’s ethnic roots and to discover if royalty, courage or villainy is flowing in the veins.
+Ancestry DNA, MyHeritage and 23andME all exist to help people discover their ethnic roots.
+It is vogue to know one’s ethnicity and to discover if royalty, courage or villainy is flowing in the veins.

 I’ve never done a DNA test, but I know people who mailed half-a-teaspoon of spit to a lab.
 They were genuinely excited to discover their ancestors were not from North America.
 It roused their imagination and sparked their gratitude learning that their great, great, great relative took the risk and adventure to come to America.